Find Your Perfect School

 - Doctor of Finance (D.P.H.)

 Unlike Ph.D. programs, professional doctorate programs may or may not have a dissertation requirement.
-These aren’t academia-focused post-graduate programs but are instead programs designed to encourage students to tackle real-world issues.
+Each is a online doctoral degree that isn’t academia-focused post-graduate or doctoral programs but are instead programs that encourage doctoral students to tackle real-world issues.

-How many years does an online doctorate take to complete?
+How many years does an online doctorate take to complete for doctoral students?

-The answer depends on your chosen path.
+The answer depends on the chosen path of the doctoral student who opts for the online distance learning format.
 Doctorate degrees require between 60 and 120 semester credit hours, translating to approximately between 20 and 40 courses.
-In general, applied doctorates are at the 60 credit mark but nowhere near the 120-mark.
-But Ph.D. programs are typically 120 semester credit hours in length, so these take longer to complete.
+In general, applied doctoral programs are at the 60 credit mark but nowhere near the 120-mark.
+But Ph.D. programs typically require 120 semester credit hours.

-With that in mind, an applied doctorate can be earned in 4-6 years, while a Ph.D. may take eight years for completion, but these are average times only.
-You can decide on taking either a shorter or longer time depending on the program, your status as a student (part-time or full-time), and your completion of graduation requirements.
+Applied doctoral programs can be earned in 4-6 years, while a Ph.D. may take eight.
+Doctoral students can decide on taking either a shorter or longer time depending on the online doctorate, your status as a student (part-time or full-time), and completion of graduation requirements.

-How much will it cost to earn a doctorate?
+How much will it cost to attend a doctoral program and earn a doctorate?

-Students can spend between $11,900+ per year to upwards of $62,000 per year depending on the doctorate being pursued.
+Doctoral students can spend between $11,900+ per year to upwards of $62,000 per year depending on the doctoral degrees being pursued.
+A financial aid program can help augment this burden.

-Keep in mind that doctorate programs tend to have competitive admission requirements including but not limited to the following:
+Keep in mind that doctorate programs tend to have competitive admission requirements, such as:

-- GRE or GMAT scores may be required depending on the program’s requirements.
-You will likely be required to present proof of relevant professional experience, minimum G.P.A. on your master’s and bachelor’s degrees, and others.
+- GRE or GMAT scores may be required depending on the program’s requirements

 - Letters of recommendation